Legal Counsel And Guidance Through The Property Division Process

 - The duration of the marriage

-It is almost always preferable if you and your spouse can agree on how to divide your property and debts instead of allowing the court to make this decision for you.
+It is almost always preferable if you and your spouse agree on a reasonable division of property and debts instead of allowing the court to decide for you.
 In the latter event, you and your spouse lose all control over the decision-making.
 One process available to resolve these issues by agreement is collaborative divorce.
-No matter which route your divorce proceedings take, attorney John Heilbrun can help you achieve a division of property and debt that is fair and equitable.
+No matter what route your divorce proceeding takes, attorney John Heilbrun can help you achieve a reasonable, fair and equitable division of property and debt.

-If you live in or around Cincinnati, Ohio, and are looking for a divorce attorney, please contact The Law Office of John Heilbrun or call 513-548-5606 to schedule an appointment at our office today.
+If you live in or around Cincinnati, Ohio, and are looking for a divorce attorney, please contact The Law Office of John Heilbrun using this site’s contact page or call 513-548-5606 to schedule an appointment at the office today.